 Some people might have concerns over noise from the swimming pool, of which you can choose the blocks which face the greenery instead.
 I know many people enjoy a pool view too so you do have some options available to you here.

 I like how there are different decks at the top (reflexology, hammock garden and swing garden), plus an outdoor fitness area and a dining pavilion too.
-It makes for a nice change of scenery, and although its not on a very high vantage point, Bukit Timah is mainly low rise anyway so that isn’t really an issue here.
+It makes for a nice change of scenery, and although it is not on a very high vantage point, Bukit Timah is mainly low rise anyway so that isn’t an issue here.

 RoyalGreen 3 Bedroom + Study Review

 The 3-bedroom plus study unit at the RoyalGreen comes in at 1,066 square feet of space, which is not the biggest for a 3 bedroom unit.
 Although, I thought that the space was bigger than it is on paper, which shows how well planned it was.
 For a family of 4 to 5 people, I think this is more than sufficient and has all that you need.

 The entrance to the 3 bedroom unit is wide, it isn’t long thankfully but it depends on whether you like having an entrance or you’d rather the main door open straight into the unit.
 For me personally, I think having these entrances should be reserved for bigger units.
 If you don’t mind the space, it’s good enough for a console table and some decorative pieces or storage cabinets.